 Lean business planning is the lean plan you maintain all the time.
 The formal plan comes on special occasions only.

 In investment, don’t get fooled by people who say investors don’t read business plans.
 I can’t speak for all, but I can speak from my experience in working with venture capital and as an angel investor.
 Investors will reject some businesses without reading the plan.
 They can often tell, from the pitch or the summary memo, that they don’t want to go further and won’t even want to see the plan.
 But — and this is important — every investor I actually know and have worked with (about 60) will either read the plan or have somebody they trust read the plan, and thoroughly, before agreeing to invest.
 In investment, we call the process of investigating a startup “due diligence.”
 And it includes poring over a business plan.

 Investors do read business plan before they invest.
 But they often reject a startup from just summaries and pitch, without reading the plan.
 The plan comes in when they are really interested.Tweet

-And what happens with banks and commercial loans, in my experience, is that having a business plan doesn’t guarantee you’ll get the loan, but not having one, especially before you know the bank well, can guarantee that you won’t.
+And what happens with banks and commercial loans, in my experience, is that having a business plan doesn’t guarantee you’ll get the loan.
+But not having one, especially before you know the bank well, can guarantee that you won’t.

 For example, that formal version of your plan that you send to investors ought to have good descriptions of management backgrounds and exit strategy.
 And the one you send to the bank has more on the personal assets of the owners, payment history, and ability to cover the interest expense.
-Neither of these formal versions is in your lean plan: your lean plan stays alive and flexible on your computer and gets reviewed and revised each month.
+Don’t confuse these formal versions with your lean plan.
+Your lean plan stays alive and flexible on your computer and gets reviewed and revised each month.
 Both the formal versions are outputs from your plan, intended to serve some specific business need.